 Inadequate and unreliable infrastructure services are common in the majority of rural communities in Africa.
 Rural households do not have access to safe drinking water, electricity, reliable transportation or modern communication services.
 Only 34 percent of rural Africans live within two kilometres of an all-season road, compared to 65 percent in other developing regions (Torero and Chowdhury, 2005).
 These services support quality of life and form the basis of a healthy and robust economy.
-Moreover, the lack of connectivity in rural roads seriously constrains agricultural production - in the absence of rural feeder roads, the cost of moving produce can be as high as U\$ 2.00 per ton-kilometre.
+Moreover, the lack of connectivity in rural roads seriously constrains agricultural production - in the absence of rural feeder roads, the cost of moving produce can be as high as U\$ 2.00 per ton per kilometre.
 As a result, some 85 percent of crop production takes place within six hours' travel time from the largest cities (AFDB, 2010).
-It is imperative to note that properly planned rural road links to the formal road network can create new markets and opportunities for isolated communities.
-(PGDP, 2009).

-The agricultural sector is the mainstay for more than 415 million people in Sub-Saharan Africa (SSA) which is 55 percent of the population.
+Properly planned rural road links to the formal road network can create new markets and opportunities for isolated communities (PGDP, 2009).
+The agricultural sector is the mainstay for more than 415 million people in Sub-Saharan Africa (SSA), which is 55 percent of the population.
 The majority of farmers are engaged in subsistence and smallholder farming.
 The sector is characterised by low productivity and has stagnated for the last three decades.
-This can be largely attributed to the lack of rural infrastructure, agricultural inputs and technology, as shown in the international fund for agricultural development (IFAD's) Rural Poverty report 2011.
+This can be largely attributed to the lack of rural infrastructure, agricultural inputs and technology, as shown in the International Fund for Agricultural Development (IFAD) Rural Poverty Report 2011.

-Whilst the case for improving rural infrastructure has been made by African governments in NEPAD's Comprehensive African Agricultural Development Programme (CAADP) and their development partners via other platforms, very limited progress has been made in auctioning it.
-The CAADP notes that "adequate and well-functioning infrastructure is essential for agriculture to be competitive", as it improves productivity by reducing the costs of delivering inputs and transport to markets (NEPAD, 2003).
-The programme estimates that US\$ 92 billion would need to be invested for the period 2003-2015, of which US\$ 62 billion would be allocated to building rural roads whilst US\$ 2.8 billion would be needed for increasing traderelated capacities.
-In addition, the protection of infrastructure investments would require additional allocations for continued operation and maintenance, totalling some US\$ 37billion over the period.
+Whilst the case for improving rural infrastructure has been made by African governments in NEPAD's Comprehensive African Agricultural Development Programme (CAADP) and their development partners via other platforms, very limited progress has been made in actioning it.
+The CAADP notes that "adequate and wellfunctioning infrastructure is essential for agriculture to be competitive", as it improves productivity by reducing the costs of delivering inputs and transport to markets (NEPAD, 2003).
+The programme estimates that US\$ 92 billion would need to be invested for the period 2003-2015, of which US\$ 62 billion would be allocated to building rural roads whilst US\$ 2.8 billion would be needed for increasing trade-related capacities.
+In addition, the protection of infrastructure investments would require additional allocations for continued operation and maintenance, totalling some US\$ 37 billion over the period.

-Progress in improving the region's urban infrastructure has been limited largely as a result of the inability of its poorest countries to mobilize the necessary resources to successfully implement urban infrastructure projects.
-Furthermore, private investors have had little incentive to invest in infrastructure.
-Donors have shown very little inclination to bridge the infrastructure financing gap.
+Progress in improving the SSA's rural infrastructure has also been limited largely as a result of the inability of its poorest countries to mobilize the necessary resources to successfully implement rural infrastructure projects.
+Furthermore, private investors have had little incentive to invest in infrastructure, whilst donors have shown little inclination to bridge the infrastructure financing gap.

 Investment in rural infrastructure is fundamental to unlocking the African Moment and has been well documented in theoretical and empirical studies.
-Growth in smallholder agriculture cannot be generated without augmenting productivity.
-Effective infrastructure must be built and established to facilitate growth in productivity.
-The infrastructure needs for rural farming communities include transport and communication services, energy, water and irrigational facilities and extension services.
-The OECD (2007: 20) notes that the provision of infrastructure should not been seen as an end in itself, but as a means to contribute to the delivery of goods and services that promote prosperity and growth, contribute to quality of life, including social well-being, health and safety, and the quality of the environment.
+Growth in smallholder agriculture cannot be generated without augmenting productivity, which requires the building of effective infrastructure.
+Infrastructure needs for rural farming communities include amongst others, transport and communication services, energy, water and irrigational facilities and extension services.
+Of importance to note however, according to the OECD (2007: 20) is that the provision of infrastructure should not been seen as an end in itself, but as a means to contribute to the delivery of goods and services that promote prosperity and growth, contribute to quality of life, including social well-being, health and safety, and the quality of the environment.